 This is usually accomplished through private investigators hired by the spouse paying the alimony.

 If you are paying alimony, but you suspect that your former spouse is living with someone else or avoiding getting married, you should seek legal assistance as soon as possible.
 Emy A. Cordano is ready to get to work on your case.
 She understands the complexities of the divorce and alimony process and wants to ensure you are being treated fairly and not paying more than you should be.
 Do not get stuck making payments that the law says you no longer have to make.
-When you need a Salt Lake City alimony attorney, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need a Salt Lake City alimony attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.